Nervous System Dysregulation: Why Won’t My Anxiety Go Away?

 The longer this cycle continues, the more your brain begins to anticipate danger, even when none exists.
 This can lead to debilitating anxiety, where even routine activities like going to work or spending time with loved ones become overwhelming.

-Signs and Symptoms of Generalized Anxiety Disorder (GAD)
+Signs and Symptoms of Generalized Anxiety Disorder (GAD) and Panic Disorder

 Constant feelings of worry or dread